 In the Bible, King David was such a flawed king.
-He had an affair with Bathsheba that ended with getting her husband killed.
+He used his power to take advantage of Bathsheba, and that ended with getting her husband killed.
 He was a polygamist and a horrible father.
 And yet he did so much for the nation, and God still called him a man “after his own heart.”

 We can totally mess up, but God sees the whole picture.

 Are we able to see that?
 Are we able to make sure that our lives count for something; that we don’t let those few moments of profound weakness define everything?
 That we manage to rise above that and keep striving for what is good and for what our purpose is?

 I was speaking with a friend recently who is haunted by how much she yelled at her kids when they were younger.
 Will that define their memories of her, she wonders?
 And yet, even as she’s talking about this, she seems to be forgetting all of the laughter and all of the excursions to the zoo and all of the water fights in the summer.